tbrazelton3/Jonson-Character-Cloud/src/plays/bartholomew-fair/outline.md

 * How much power does Wasp have over Cokes?

 ### Scene 3.5
-Characters: Mistress Overdo, Overdo, Cokes, Edgeworth, Nightingale, Wasp, Quarlous, Winwife, Grace
+Characters: Mistress Overdo, Overdo, Cokes, Edgworth, Nightingale, Wasp, Quarlous, Winwife, Grace

-Edgeworth keeps trying to pick Cokes’ pocket.
+Edgworth keeps trying to pick Cokes’ pocket.
 Mistress Overdo and Cokes blame Justice Overdo, and he is taken to the stocks.
-Winwife and Quarlous are amused and ask Edgeworth to steal Cokes’ license from Wasp’s possession.
+Winwife and Quarlous are amused and ask Edgworth to steal Cokes’ license from Wasp’s possession.

 Questions:
-* What do Winwife and Quarlous think will happen when Edgeworth steals Coke’s license?
+* What do Winwife and Quarlous think will happen when Edgworth steals Coke’s license?

 ### Scene 3.6
 Characters: Littlewit, Win-the-Fight, Trash, Knockem, Busy, Dame Purecraft, Leatherhead